Taccy – troubleshoot signature and privacy problems

 Updated!
 Drag and drop items onto Precize and it tells you how much space they really take on disk, including all their extended attributes.
 It lists all inode data and gives

-Precize 1.8 (El Capitan, Sierra, High Sierra and Mojave)
+Precize 1.9 (El Capitan, Sierra, High Sierra, Mojave and Catalina)

 Alifix – refreshes Aliases and identifies broken Aliases

 Scans folders deeply to identify and refresh all Finder Aliases, including those made by

 alisma.
 Reports all that are broken, and optionally writes adjacent text file with their internal details to help you repair the Alias.
-Second beta for High Sierra 10.12.2 and later, with much improved refreshing of Aliases.
+Full release with Help book and many improvements, now reduces time taken handling old broken aliases.
 Ideal before and after cloning or copying large folders or volumes, and as periodic housekeeping.

 Alifix 1.1 (for Sierra, High Sierra, Mojave and Catalina).

 UTIutility – UTI scanning and conversion utility

 UTIutility can scan folders to discover and list all the different UTI type designators used, and converts between UTIs, filename extensions, MIME types, and more.
 First full release has extensive Help book and more.

 UTIutility 1.0 (El Capitan, Sierra, High Sierra and Mojave)

 UTIutility 1.1 (Universal App for El Capitan, Sierra, High Sierra, Mojave and Big Sur)